 Alternative A- No additional impacts expected.
-Proponent is completing a 606-ST form.

 6. AIR QUALITY:

 What pollutants or particulate would be produced?
 Identify air quality regulations or zones (e.g. Class I air shed) the project would influence.
 Identify cumulative effects to air quality.

 Alternative A- Pollutants and particulates may be increased during the construction of the project.
 After the completion of the project pollutant and particulate levels should return to normal.